 Time passes so fast.
 I didn’t realise just how fast the time had passed.
 I was a student for a long time, I worked hard and long hours in a job that interested me, and I spent time outside work pursuing my hobbies, until suddenly - it seemed - I was in my 40s, and I wasn’t sure quite how that had happened.

-I started to think long and hard about where I found myself in my life, and about what I had in my mind for many years - having a child, a husband, and a family of my own.
+I started to think long and hard about where I found myself in my life and what I had in my mind for many years - having a child, a husband, and a family of my own.

 I was single at the time, and the prospect of finding a husband first, then having a child, seemed too much of an obstacle for my ticking biological clock.
 Instead of heading down this route, I started to focus on what was my priority, which was having a baby.